ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 ## Pain assessment

-Pain assessment is an imortant part of pain management.
+Pain assessment is an important part of pain management.
 Several tools are available for different circumstances.
 Identifying the correct tool is a crucial step and familiarity with tools essential.

 Match the situation to the most appropriate pain assessment instrument.